 To reduce what you owe (mostly on unsecured debt, like credit cards), a debt settlement company will step in to negotiate.
 Debt settlement is not an option for some types of debt, such as a car that can be repossessed or a house that can be foreclosed.
 Typically, these companies don’t settle federal student loans, so if you’re struggling with those loans, you should consider an income-based repayment plan.

-Debt settlement works only if you stopped making payments or are on the verge of doing so, and it seems that you won’t pay at all.
-Instead, open a savings account and put monthly payments there.
 When the debt settlement company determines that you have enough for a settlement, whether on a payment plan or lump-sum offer, it will negotiate with the creditor to accept a smaller amount.

 How to Choose the Right Debt Settlement Company